 The different stages of an HRIS project consist of the project scoping stages, which involve exploring the market, expressing your needs and selecting a solution.
 This is followed by theproject execution phase, in which development is ensured by testing the application.
 Finally, there is the deployment phase , in which the aim is toget users on board and up to speed skills .

 Explore the HR Solutions market

 The first step is to explore the market and discover the solutions.
 This allows you to make a first selection of the different offers available.
 It consists in asking for a demonstration and an exchange with the main editors that correspond to your needs.

 Expressing your need

 The clear expression of the need, allows to formalize the users' expectations.
 Indeed, not every solution will be suitable for every company.
 It is necessary to ensure that the needs are met in terms of functionalities as well as IT, finance/purchasing pre-requisites...
 The final deliverable will be the specifications that will guide the choice of solution.

 Selection is the key toidentifying the right solution.
 To make the right choice, it is important to define objective, measurable and weighted criteria.
 In these criteria, we recommend you to compare the cost, the expected functionalities, the technical requirements...
 It is at this moment that you must make sure that the project is compatible with the chosen solution.

-The scoping is a major step of the project.
-In contribution with the editor, it allows to define a planning explaining the main milestones and to act the roles and responsibilities of the stakeholders.
+Sizing is a major step in the project.
+In conjunction with the editor, it enables us to define a schedule setting out the major milestones, and to formalize the roles and responsibilities of the parties involved.

 Monitor the development of the information system